hybridgroup/taskmapper-github/README.md

-# ticketmaster-github
+# taskmapper-github

-This is a provider for [ticketmaster](http://ticketrb.com).
-It provides interoperability with [Github](http://www.github.com/) and its issue tracking system through the ticketmaster gem.
+This is a provider for [taskmapper](http://ticketrb.com).
+It provides interoperability with [Github](http://www.github.com/) and its issue tracking system through the taskmapper gem.

 # Usage and Examples

-First we have to instantiate a new ticketmaster instance: github = TicketMaster.new(:github, {:login => "coder", :token => "m4st3r!"})
+First we have to instantiate a new taskmapper instance: github = TaskMapper.new(:github, {:login => "coder", :token => "m4st3r!"})

 If you do not pass in the token and the username, it will only access public information for the account.